2017 Natural Resources Stewards Program Application

 See bottom of page for application, but please read below before filling it out.
 Thank you!

 Thank you for your inquiry into the Natural Resources Stewards (NRS) Course and Volunteer Program.
 The next 12-session course/training begins on Friday, Sept.
-2, 2016.
-These full day sessions run from 8:30 am to 4:00 pm and will be held at Great Bay Community College and the Urban Forestry Center in Portsmouth, NH.
-(See Draft of 2015 NRS Course.)
+8, 2017.
+These full day sessions run from 8:30 am to 4:00 pm and will be held in Concord at NH Fish and Game Dept. (See last year's 2016 NRS Course.)
 This hands-on program is open to all who want to learn more about NH’s natural history and resources and are then willing to volunteer on natural resource-related projects or committees.
 It is also open to college students who take the course for credit.

 Before you fill out the application...